andreh11/qrop/README.md

 ## Planned features

 * **Harvests tracking:** keep track of each harvest and get real-time crop yields.
-* **Note taking**: wriite notes, take photos and link theme to your plantings, tasks and locations.
+* **Note taking**: write notes, take photos and link them to your plantings, tasks and locations.

 ## How to install?

 ### Linux (AppImage)

 We only provide AppImages.
-Download latest version at:

-Then open a console and type
+[Download](https://github.com/andreh11/qrop/releases/download/untagged-211173875fe8aa376dc9/Qrop-x86_64.AppImage) latest version, then open a console in right folder and type:

 ``chmod u+x Qrop-x86_64.AppImage && ./Qrop-x86_64.AppImage``

 to launch the AppImage.
+It has been tested with Ubuntu 16.04 and Fedora 29, but may not works for other distributions or version.

 ### Windows